vectorgrp/vscode-capl/README.md

-# Visual Studio Code CAPL extension
+# Visual Studio Code extension - CAPL

-This repository is for public resources used in the Visual Studio Code CAPL extension.
+This repository is a placeholder for public resources used in the `CAPL` Visual Studio Code extension.
+The extension itself is not open source.
+This repository is only inteded for storing public resources referenced in the marketplace page of the extension.